cody-barker/nix-may-mock-interview/README.md

 <br>
 Typically, a junior engineer would only be expected to solve the first deliverable, but I solved all of them!
 <br>
-Nix did suggest I use 3 edge cases when testing my methods
+Nix did suggest I use 3 edge cases when testing my methods.
 <br>
-She also suggested that ChatGPT might not be as reliable when dealing with larger codebases/complex file/function structure
+She also suggested that ChatGPT might not be as reliable when dealing with larger codebases/complex file/function structure.
 <br>
 Regardless, she said she would absolutely hire me as a junior engineer and said I did exceptionally well!